munificent/craftinginterpreters/book/jumping-back-and-forth.md

 language's semantics to whatever instruction sequence it wants, I implemented it in terms of the jump instructions we already have.

-When the left-hand side is falsey, it does a tiny jump over the next statement.
+When the left-hand side is truthy, it does a tiny jump over the next statement.
 That statement is an unconditional jump over the code for the right operand.
 This little dance effectively does a jump when the value is truthy.
 The flow looks like this: